AshridgeTechnologies/elemento/stories/done/Horizontal layouts.md

 Requirements
 ------------

-- Single rows of small items can be arranged horizontally eg first name and last name
+- ✅ Single rows of small items can be arranged horizontally eg first name and last name
-- Responsive wrapping happens automatically on screen size changes
+- ✅ Responsive wrapping happens automatically on screen size changes
-- Whole page can be split horizontally eg for list and selected item
+- ✅ Whole page can be split horizontally eg for list and selected item
-- Widths of items can be adjusted
+- ✅ Widths of items can be adjusted esp List
-- No additional wrapping elements are required on items in a horizontal layout
+- ✅ No additional wrapping elements are required on items in a horizontal layout
-- Also need a Box component to wrap vertical groups of items within the horizontal layout
+- ✅ Also need component to wrap vertical groups of items within the horizontal layout
+- ~~Ids and selection are correct for nested items~~ => new story

 Technical
 ---------